SethTisue/lens-examples/README.md

-Example code for my intro talk on lenses in Scala.
+Example code for “Lenses: Fields as Values”, my intro talk on functional lenses in Scala.
 Includes code for hand-rolled lenses as well as automatically generated ones using [Shapeless](https://github.com/milessabin/shapeless/).

 talk given
  * July 2012 at Scalathon in Philadelphia